 - Say "Way to go!"
 Ross United Methodist Church, Dyersburg, Tenn., hosted a dinner in honor of the Dyersburg High School women's track team.

 - Teach virtue.
-Three years ago, Stephanie Behymer, director of children's ministries at Heartsong United Methodist Church, Cordova, Tenn., contacted Macon-Hall Elementary School to see how the congregation could assist.
+In 2010, Stephanie Behymer, director of children's ministries at Heartsong United Methodist Church, Cordova, Tenn., contacted Macon-Hall Elementary School to see how the congregation could assist.
 The result was SchoolXP, a monthly assembly that focuses on moral values.
 "Our biggest blessing has been getting to know the kids and families," she said.
 "Virtue Quest represents fun. ...
 The students recognize our team instantly, write us letters, and the teachers are so appreciative of the time and effort we put into their students."

 *Dunlap-Berg is internal content editor, United Methodist Communications, Nashville, Tenn.

 This story was originally published on August 1, 2013.